Efficient calculation of carrier scattering rates from first principles: Results

-Access to band and $\mathbf{k}$-dependent lifetimes can further be used to calculate electron linewidths that are directly comparable to those measured through techniques such as angle-resolved photoemission spectroscopy (ARPES) \cite{park2008VanHove}.
-In Fig.~(\ref{fig:material-results}e) we plot the spectral band structure of \ce{SnO2} along a high symmetry Brillouin zone path, using linewidths $\Gamma_{n\mathbf{k}} = 1/(2\tau_{n\mathbf{k}})$ calculated at \SI{300}{\kelvin}.
+Access to band and $\mathbf{k}$-dependent lifetimes can further be used to calculate electron linewidths that are qualitatively comparable to those measured through techniques such as angle-resolved photoemission spectroscopy (ARPES) \cite{park2008VanHove}.
+In Fig.~(\ref{fig:lineshape}) we plot the spectral band structure of \ce{SnO2} along a high symmetry Brillouin zone path, where the spectral function $A_\mathbf{k}(\mathbf{\varepsilon}) = \pi^{-1} \sum_n (\tau_{n\mathbf{k}}^{-1}/2) / [(\varepsilon - \varepsilon_{n\mathbf{k}} / \hbar)^2 +(\tau_{n\mathbf{k}}^{-1}/2)^{2}]$ was calculated at \SI{300}{\kelvin}.
 The spectral function provides insight into the $\mathbf{k}$-dependence of the carrier lifetimes.
-States close to the conduction band edge at $\Gamma$ show long lifetimes (low energy broadening) due to the reduced phase space of available states for scattering.
+States close to the conduction band edge at $\Gamma$ exhibit long lifetimes (low energy broadening) due to the reduced phase space of available states for scattering.
 Between the Z and R high symmetry points, the lowest conduction band is relatively flat leading to large scattering rates and considerable broadening of the spectral function.